Phnom Penh: Highways

 In 2023, a new expressway linking Phnom Penh with Sihanoukville came into operation.
-The expressway was built by China, which has a major role in infrastructure development in Cambodia through the Belt and Road Initiative.
+The expressway was built by China, which has a role in infrastructure development in Cambodia through the Belt and Road Initiative.

 Water supply

-Water supply in Phnom Penh has improved dramatically in terms of access, service quality, efficiency, cost recovery and governance between 1993 and 2006.
-The number of customers has increased ninefold, service quality has improved from intermittent to continuous supply, water losses have been cut dramatically and the city's water utility went from being bankrupt to making a modest profit.
+Water supply in Phnom Penh has improved in terms of access, service quality, efficiency, cost recovery and governance between 1993 and 2006.
+The number of customers has increased ninefold, service quality has improved from intermittent to continuous supply, water losses have been cut and the city's water utility went from being bankrupt to making a profit.
 These achievements were recognized through international awards such as the 2006 Ramon Magsaysay Award and the 2010 Stockholm Industry Water Award.
-The city's water utility is the Phnom Penh Water Supply Authority (PPWSA).
-Its main water sources are the Mekong River, the Tonle Sap river and the Tonle Bassac river.